mintty/mintty/wiki/Tips.md

 cause trouble with taskbar grouping behaviour.
 If you need to do that, the shortcut itself should also get attached with the same AppId.

+_Note:_ Since 2.9.6, if mintty is started via a Windows shortcut which has its own AppID, it is reused for the new mintty window in order to achieve proper taskbar icon grouping.
+This takes precedence over an explicit setting of the AppID option.

 _Explanation:_ Note that Windows shortcut files have their own AppID.
 Hence, if an AppID is specified in the mintty settings, but not on a taskbar-pinned shortcut for invoking mintty, clicking the pinned shortcut will result in a separate taskbar item for the new mintty window, rather than being grouped with the shortcut.

-To avoid this, the shortcut's AppID has to be set to the same string, which can be done using the `Win7AppId` utility available cloned in the mintty [utils repository](https://github.com/mintty/utils).
+_Hint:_ To avoid AppID inconsistence and thus ungrouped taskbar icons, the shortcut's AppID should to be set to the same string as the mintty AppID, which can be done using the `winappid` utility available in the mintty [utils repository](https://github.com/mintty/utils).
+As noted above, since mintty 2.9.6, the mintty AppID does not need to be set anymore in this case.

+## Window session grouping ##

+For grouping of window icons in the taskbar, Windows uses the intricate AppID concept as explained above.
+For grouping of desktop windows, as used by the mintty session switcher or external window manipulation tools, Windows uses the distinct but likewise intricate Class concept.
+Mintty provides flexible configuration to set up either of them, see manual.

 ## Window icons ##